A man who crashed a snowmobile into a parked Black Hawk helicopter is suing the government for $9.5M

 “As soon as I heard that somebody on a snowmobile hit the helicopter, I knew it was my brother,” Richard Smith said.
 “My heart hit my stomach.
 I just knew it was him.
 I went down there and my father told me he was alive.
 I didn’t sleep that night.
 I spent that night on my knees praying.”

 The 48-year-old returned home after a month in the hospital.
-But he continues to struggle with simple tasks, including putting on socks or pulling up his pants.
-Worse, he no longer golfs or snowmobiles —- including rides with his brother, friends and his 20-year-old son, Anthony.
+However, he continues to struggle with simple tasks, including putting on socks or pulling up his pants.
+Worse, he no longer golfs or snowmobiles —- including rides with his brother, friends, and his 20-year-old son, Anthony.
 He gets by on federal disability assistance and lives with his parents.

 “We went away that winter before the accident a couple times and he had gotten to that age where we were really bonding,” he said.
 “I feel like it got robbed from me.”

-For Richard Smith, it's meant the loss of his riding partner.
+For Richard Smith, it meant the loss of his riding partner.
 “It has destroyed me,” he said.

 Jeff Smith is now pinning hopes on winning the lawsuit, which he said would help pay for a procedure at Massachusetts General Hospital that attaches an electronically-controlled brace that would improve movement in his left arm.